mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 `--service-account-key-file` flag.
 Note that multiple keys and files can be provided here which allows for multiple issuers and/or signing key rotation.

-Once the token is verified, the API server extracts the identity from the token and applies the configured [RBAC][rbac] policy to the request.
+After the token is verified, the API server extracts the identity from the token and applies the configured [RBAC][rbac] policy to the request.

 ## What does a service account token look like?

 Let's take a look at a service account token in a running pod.
-If you don't have a cluster handy, let's spin up a cluster with [KinD][kind].
-First, let's use a v1.24 cluster and see what a token mounted into a pod looks like:
+If you don't have a cluster handy, spin up a cluster with [KinD][kind].
+First, use a v1.24 cluster and see what a token mounted into a pod looks like:

 ```bash
 $ kind create cluster --name=sa-token-demo-v1.24 --image kindest/node:v1.24.3